 Your content gets shown to people who are not even connected to you if someone from your network even likes one of your posts.
-It allows a speedy and quick discovery chain leading you to new business opportunities.
+It allows a speedy discovery chain leading you to new business opportunities.

 Like previous platforms, it is essential to set up your profile professionally, post regularly, and interact with other users.

 Pinterest is a visual platform where users create boards of ‘pins’ they like that fall under specific categories.

 A ‘pin’ is simply an image post on Pinterest.
 Other people can see them and add them to their boards that other people can also see.